ivirshup/anndata-paper/paper.md

 Our access patterns to X are typically row based, so we use CSR and C order arrays (or "observation major"), which allows efficiently accessing batches of the dataset, to meet the needs of batched learning algorithms.

-## An on disk representation for sharing data analysis results
+## The on disk representation

-An AnnData object captures a useful unit (the dataset) in the data analysis workflow.
+An `AnnData` object captures a unit of the data analysis workflow that groups original and derived data together.
-Providing a stable, and standard on disk format for this unit relieves the pain of working with many competing formats for each individual element.
+Providing a persistent and standard on disk format for this unit relieves the pain of working with many competing formats for each individual element and aids reproducibility.

-Another big advantage is the on-disk representation, which even for pandas DataFrames is not yet resolved in a canonical way.
-For instance, there is none of the binary persistent formats are able to represent all entry types of AnnData.
-For instance, even such a key data type a categorical data types are not yet represented in the HDF5 format.
-Pickled dataframes are stable, but they are non-persistent. <!-- I don't know what this means -->

-In the R ecosystem, in-memory objects are serialized and written to disk.
+This is particularly needed as even pandas `DataFrames` have no canonical persistent data storage format, yet, which only starts to get addressed by an improved Parquet interface.
+Also the R ecosystem has not yet arrived at a fully satisfactory solution, and many tools still serialize in-memory objects to disk.
-This is problematic since that data cannot be read by another tool, and may become inaccessible even after software updates.
+This is problematic since it prohibits reading data by another tool and is highly non-persisent, meaning, it may become inaccessible even after software updates.

 If one chooses to use standard formats to represent all elements of a dataset, a set of standards has to be chosen.
-AnnData has chosen self-describing hierarchical data formats such as HDF5 and `zarr` [https://doi.org/10.5281/zenodo.3773449] for this purpose.
+`AnnData` has chosen the self-describing hierarchical data formats HDF5 and zarr [https://doi.org/10.5281/zenodo.3773449] for this purpose (\autoref{fig:ecosystem}), which are compatible with many programming environments.
-AnnData objects can be efficiently saved to disk using standardized formats \autoref{fig:ecosystem}.
-This means the data is accessible from other programming environments, as opposed to a serialized format like `pickle` or `Rdata`.

-By choosing standardized formats, stored data can be accessed from a variety of ecosystems including `python`, `julia`, `R`, `java`, and `javascript`.
-While the project has tried to stick to standardized formats, there are a few cases where no standards existed within our models.
-An especially important example of this is sparse array formats, which are critical for efficient processing of scRNA-seq data.
+anndata has adopted standardized formats where possible, but could not find a standard for sparse arrays and DataFrames.
-To account for this, we define schemas for these types, which specify how these elements can be read from disk to memory.
+To account for this, we define a schema for these types, which specify how these elements can be read from disk to memory.
-These specifications are versioned and stored in an internal registry.
-Versioning allows the specifications to evolve with the project while maintaining the ability to access older data.
+These specifications are versioned and stored in an internal registry, which allows the specifications to evolve with the project while maintaining the ability to access older data.

-Like the AnnData object itself, the on-disk representations of these objects closely mirrors their in-memory representation.
+Like the `AnnData` object itself, the on-disk representations of these objects closely mirrors their in-memory representation.
 Compressed sparse matrices (CSR and CSC format) are stored as a collection of three arrays, `data`, `indices`, and `indptr`, while tabular data is stored in a columnar format.